 Final program costs are determined once all participants are enrolled.
 Some expenses are included in a one-time fee applied to Buffalo State tuition bill.
 Other expenses are paid separately by each student before and during travel.

-Applications are accepted through the School of Education during open application periods only.
-Applicants must submit a completed application form, essay of intent, two academic references, and a copy of past grades and current course registration.
+Applications are accepted through the School of Education Office of the Dean during open application periods only.
+Applicants must submit a completed application form with an essay of intent, one academic reference, and a copy of past grades and current course registration.
 Handwritten applications are acceptable.

 Follow Dominican Republic participants as they experience life abroad.